Lakneswaran/react_JS/README.md

 - dispatch(action) -> what type of actions
 - subscribe(listener) -> adds a change listener.
 - replaceReducer(nextReducer) -> multiple reducer doing different task.

+- >  The state is empty, actioncreator gives the action to reducer.
+The action and current state combining, the new state created by reducer. reducer hands over the new state to the store.
+The store handsover to the action.

 ## Creating React APP Using CLi